Skip to main content

 Some patients ask about microdosing GLP-1 medications (very low doses below the FDA-approved range) for metabolic and cognitive benefits in burnout.
 Evidence is early.
 Some users report better sleep, less food noise, and more steady energy.
 Long-term safety and benefit data are still emerging.
 We use it selectively, not as a default.

-The Philadelphia work culture often pairs high demands (especially in tech, restaurants, healthcare, and law) with long commutes on SEPTA, vitamin D deficient winters, and a heavy drinking culture.
+The Philadelphia work culture often pairs high demands (particularly in tech, restaurants, healthcare, and law) with long commutes on SEPTA, vitamin D deficient winters, and a heavy drinking culture.
 Many of our patients move from neighborhoods like Fishtown or Rittenhouse with the same physiological problem: too much demand, too little recovery.

 The connection between burnout and gut inflammation runs both ways.
 Stress increases gut permeability and inflammation.
 Gut inflammation drives systemic inflammation, which feeds back to the brain through the gut-brain axis.
 Many of our burnout patients have gut symptoms that resolve as overall recovery progresses.